nomppy/nomppy.github.io/content/drafts/blogs.md

 ---

 # 1
-my backpack felt extra heavy this morning. i think that's supposed to be a metaphor for something, but i don't think i have the mental capacity to figure out a clever poetic meaning for it right now.

-i zipped open my bag to investigate the cause for the heaviness, but finding none decided to go forth with my day. maybe it was meant to signal physical exhaustion or emotional baggage (can't we start calling that "griefcase"?), or something else more dire, like a burning desire to be done with all the things you never wanted to start in the first place.
+one day, i woke up, and my backpack felt extra heavy. i opened my bag to investigate the cause for the heaviness, but finding none decided to go forth with my day. maybe it was meant to signal physical exhaustion or emotional baggage (can't we start calling that "griefcase"?), or something else more dire, like a burning desire to be done with all the things you never wanted to start in the first place.

-in a zoom meeting i had with some research mentors today, i was suddenly and inexplicably overwhelmed with boredom and just complete... disinterest. here were two very nice people whom i genuinely respect and like, and they were trying to help me with my research project (not in physics), but as hard as i tried i found myself gradually losing my grip on their words.
+a few minutes later, i hopped on a zoom meeting with my mentors on a research project, but as i stared at my macbook's LCD screen and it stared back, i felt suddenly and inexplicably overwhelmed. overwhelmed with how much i have to do, and how truly _bored_ i felt. despite every effort i made to manifest an early end to the meeting, it stretched on and on — stretched seconds into hours, stretched my will to live ice-thin.

 i badly wanted to say something, make an excuse and leave, but i didn't want to be rude and didn't want to deal with the follow-ups. so i stayed, and felt completely disassociated from this meeting and the entire project. the more i listened, the more i grew to hate this project and found it pointless.

-i was so relieved when our meeting ended that i immediately took a half-hour nap on the table in the study lounge where i was at. then, finding it uncomfortable, went home for another nap. disassociation is total disinterest + being trapped.
+i could barely keep my eyes open, and the second we finished, i took a half-hour nap/emotional breakdown on the table in the study lounge where i was just held prisoner. disassociation is total disinterest + being trapped.

 # 2
+this blog is going to be a little unusual from what i typically write. i don't usually attempt to write detailed descriptions of events in my life, because 1) i'm bad at it, 2) because i tend to lose focus, and 3) i have a bad memory for events, which makes it hard to write about them.

-i feel like "good" blogs tend to be sad for whatever reason. a good blog takes something from your life that is relatable to others, and offers a new or otherwise interesting perspective to the reader. when i read a good blog, i go "wow, that's so true. i've never thought about my life that way before."
+has anyone else noticed that a lot of good blogs, if they're personal, also tend to be sad? my bar for a good blog or story is if it makes me go "wow, that's so true. i've never thought about [random thing/life/great cosmic truth of the universe] that way before."

-maybe it doesn't have to be intrinsically sad, but some of the best i've read have centered around self-development, confronting existential questions, uncertainty, depression, anxiety, etc. etc.

-it's probably just what sadness was designed to do, after all — tells us that something isn't going quite right and signals us to take corrective action. hence, when you're sad, you become reflective, and those who write start writing.
+~~a lot of my favorites have also been centered around uncertainty and anxiety, so probably i just like seeing myself.~~ everyone gets sad, so maybe that's why sad blogs are good[^1].

-it's also kind of like [publication bias](https://en.wikipedia.org/wiki/Publication_bias) in the sense that a happy-everything-is-great blog would be boring to read, just like how null effect results are almost never published. this is almost too obvious, like: everyone has stacks of depression-fueled poetry that have either been burned or will never see the light of day.
+it's also kind of like [publication bias](https://en.wikipedia.org/wiki/Publication_bias) in a way, in the sense that a happy-everything-is-great blog would be boring to read, just like how null effect results are almost never published.

-on those days where your spine aches from holding all your guts together, those days when the weight of your responsibilities crushes your motivation to even get out of bed, those days when doing much of anything seems like an insurmountable task, but moving your fingertips over the keyboard seems a good respite, those tend to be good days to write.

-i think the easiest way to start, for anyone interested in writing, is to get sad and then think deeply about your experience to see if there's anything valuable or interest you can extract from it. after all, it's not like sadness is in short supply.

-one can start with journaling, but not the kind that goes like "today i went to class, failed a quiz, then hung out with some friends". you don't want a diary, diaries are void of emotional vulnerability.

-once you can journal, blogging and other share-able forms of writing aren't far away. there's not much i can say that hasn't already been said better, so i'll just link a few resources for those interested. [remember](), [to](), [link](), [things]().

-that being said, i think writing something melancholic and sad and depressing and existential is much easier than writing something positive, uplifting, encouraging, or hopeful. it is harder to write something positive for the same reason that it is easy to write something sad. those types of writings are better, partially because i feel better having read it, and partially because i intrinsically appreciate more difficult things.
+that being said, i think writing something melancholic and sad and depressing and existential is much easier than writing something positive, uplifting, encouraging, or hopeful. it is harder to write something positive for the same reason that it is easy to write something sad. and personally, i think those are better ones to read, and write. but that is not the case here

 # 3
-i woke up before the sun did, and took the car out for a drive on empty roads, in the crescent moon-lit hours before dawn. the sound only of my tires splashing through tiny ponds accumulated through the midnight rain, and light only of the glimmer as my headlights sweep over wet asphalt.
+i woke up before the sun did and took the car out for a drive on empty roads, in the crescent moon-lit hours before dawn. the only sound i hear is of my tires splashing through tiny ponds accumulated through the midnight rain, and the light only of the glimmer as my headlights sweep over wet asphalt.

 how unusual it is, to be awake at this hour while everyone else sleeps. it comes with a solemn sense of responsibility, like that of a lamplighter, standing watch against the darkness. i have always liked the winter and the night.

-i can't see shit.
+_i can't see shit._
 this is what night does, i suppose. but even though i can hardly make out what's 10 meters in front of me, my thoughts are clearer than ever. in the day, you can see, but in the night you see clearly.